Beginning September 2, all residential building permit applications will only be available online. Find more information.

 Proposed changes that do not create additional floor area

-Changes to existing buildings that do not create additional floor and may include interior/exterior modifications or secondary suites are classified as Alterations in Burnaby.
-These works require a building permit.
+Changes to existing buildings that do not create additional floor area are classified as Alterations in Burnaby.
+These may include modifications to the interior or exterior of your home, or adding secondary suites.
+These projects require a permit, which you can apply for online.

 Forms and fees